-The Graduate School invites nominations for the Flyfisher's Club of Oregon Graduate Scholarship.
-The purpose of the Flyfisher's Club of Oregon Graduate Scholarship is to provide support for domestic or international graduate students pursuing a course of study involving any one of the endemic wild stocks of fish within watersheds of the State of Oregon.
+The Graduate School invites nominations for the Tom McAllister Flyfisher's Club of Oregon Graduate Scholarship.
+The purpose of this award is to provide support for domestic or international graduate students pursuing a course of study involving any one of the endemic wild stocks of fish within watersheds of the State of Oregon.

 The award is provided through a generous annual donation by the Flyfisher Foundation.

 - Nominee has submitted an application for graduate admission and is considered regularly admissible in one of the following colleges OR nominee is a current master’s or doctoral student in one of the following colleges*:

 *Nominations from relevant interdisciplinary programs will also be considered.

 - Nominee must be pursuing a course of study involving any of the endemic wild stocks of fish within watersheds of the state of Oregon.
 Research topics might include life histories, diseases, population dynamics, inter-relationships with other aquatic species, essential habitat needs, or management and restoration approaches.